csmserver/ansible/README.md

   cd ansible
 ```

-## Update the 'production' file
+## Update the `production` file
-The example file with the list of production servers is included in the repo: `production`.
+The example file with the list of production servers is included in the file `production`.
 The file needs to be updated accordingly.
 Here is the example:

 ```csm ansible_host=172.28.22.62 ansible_user=administrator```